 2. Red Light District

 Weird and wonderful is probably the best way to describe The Red Light District.
-It’s totally mesmerising, the cultural feel and exciting atmosphere will keep you coming back and back again (lets hope thats all that keeps you coming back).
-There are plenty of bars in the surrounding areas and even theatre’s for live sex shows (ending up in one after a couple of drinks is almost guaranteed as we found out).
+It’s totally mesmerising; the cultural feel and exciting atmosphere will keep you coming back and back again – but let’s hope that’s all that keeps you coming back.
+There are plenty of bars in the surrounding areas and even theatres for live sex shows (ending up in one after a couple of drinks is almost guaranteed as we found out).
 Let’s just say, they’re unlike anything I’ve ever witnessed before.